Triangle-free geometric intersection graphs with large chromatic number

 In the simple one-dimensional case of subsets of $\RR$, the only connected sets are intervals.
 They define the class of \emph{interval graphs}, which are well known to be perfect.
 The situation becomes much more complex in higher dimensions.

-The study of the chromatic number of intersection graphs of geometric objects in $\RR^2$ was initiated in the seminal paper of Asplund and Gr\"{u}nbaum \cite{AG60}, where they proved that the families of axis-aligned rectangles are $\chi$-bounded.
+The study of the chromatic number of intersection graphs of geometric objects in $\RR^2$ was initiated in the seminal paper of Asplund and Gr\"unbaum \cite{AG60}, where they proved that the families of axis-aligned rectangles are $\chi$-bounded.
 Specifically, they proved that every family $\cgF$ of axis-aligned rectangles in the plane satisfies $\chi(\cgF)\leq 4\omega(\cgF)^2-3\omega(\cgF)$.
 This was later improved by Hendler \cite{Hen98} to $\chi(\cgF)\leq 3\omega(\cgF)^2-2\omega(\cgF)-1$.
 No construction of families of rectangles with $\chi$ superlinear in terms of $\omega$ is known.
 On the other hand, Burling \cite{Bur65} showed that triangle-free intersection graphs of axis-aligned boxes in $\RR^3$ can have arbitrarily large chromatic number.

-Gy\'{a}rf\'{a}s \cite{Gya85,Gya86} proved $\chi$-boundedness of \emph{overlap graphs}, that is, graphs admitting a representation by closed intervals on the line such that the edges correspond to the pairs of intervals that intersect but are not nested.
+Gy\'arf\'as \cite{Gya85,Gya86} proved $\chi$-boundedness of \emph{overlap graphs}, that is, graphs admitting a representation by closed intervals on the line such that the edges correspond to the pairs of intervals that intersect but are not nested.
 Alternatively, the same class of graphs can be defined as the intersection graphs of families of chords of a circle.
-Gy\'{a}rf\'{a}s's proof yields the bound $\chi(\cgF)\leq 2^{\omega(\cgF)}(2^{\omega(\cgF)}-2)\omega(\cgF)^2$ for any such family $\cgF$.
+Gy\'arf\'as's proof yields the bound $\chi(\cgF)\leq 2^{\omega(\cgF)}(2^{\omega(\cgF)}-2)\omega(\cgF)^2$ for any such family $\cgF$.
 This was improved and generalized by Kostochka and Kratochv\'{\i}l \cite{KK97}, who showed that every family $\cgF$ of convex polygons inscribed in a circle satisfies $\chi(\cgF)<2^{\omega(\cgF)+6}$.